python/cpython/Doc/extending/extending.rst

 Portability therefore requires not to make any assumptions about symbol visibility.
-This means that all symbols in extension modules should be declared :keyword:`static`, except for the module's initialization function, in order to avoid name clashes with other extension modules (as discussed in section :ref:`methodtable`).
+This means that all symbols in extension modules should be declared ``static``, except for the module's initialization function, in order to avoid name clashes with other extension modules (as discussed in section :ref:`methodtable`).
 And it means that symbols that *should* be accessible from other extension modules must be exported in a different way.